Beranda / Fantasy / Stranded in Thoughts / Chapter 4 - The Troublemaker

 “Alright, teacher.
 Let’s get straight to the point.
 You called me here regarding an important matter about my son.
 I expect you to fill me in directly—no beating around the bush.”

 Her words were crisp and clipped.
-It was so starkly different from the breathless woman who had just arrived moments ago.
+It was so starkly different from the breathless woman who just arrived moments ago.

 Caught off-guard by her sudden shift, I straightened in my seat and nodded.
 “Yes, ma’am.
 Thank you for coming in.
 The reason I requested this meeting is because of an incident earlier during my Science class.
-You may already be aware that Finlay has a tendency to interrupt discussions, often challenging the lesson content rather boldly.
+You may already know that Finlay has a tendency to interrupt discussions, often challenging the lesson content rather boldly.
 While I appreciate his confidence, the way he handled himself today was disruptive and disrespectful—not just toward me but in front of his classmates as well.”

 Mrs. Garcia’s brows knit slightly, but she said nothing.
 So, I continued.